cthing/meazure/Building.md

     ctest -V
     ```

-19. To create the Meazure installer, run the following command from the `build-nmake` directory:
+20. To create the Meazure installer, run the following command from the `build-nmake` directory:
     ```
     nmake dist
     ```

     The results are available in the `dist` top level directory.

+21. To lint check the CMakeLists.txt file, run the following command from the `build-nmake` directory:
+    ```
+    nmake cmakelint
+    ```

-20. The Meazure source code is heavily commented using the Doxygen comment
+22. The Meazure source code is heavily commented using the Doxygen comment
     syntax.
 The documentation corresponding to these comments has been
     generated and checked into source control in the top level `apidocs` directory.
 To
     regenerate that documentation, change directories into the `build-nmake`